by Nicholas - your ukulele teacher

 You can see one small difference with the chord diagram of the previous part.
 On the second string (E string), you press with your pinky.

-If you cannot bar all three strings (G, C, E) with your ring finger, you can try to press with your ring finger the two last strings, then press the second string (E) with the pinky.
+If you cannot bar all three strings (G, C, E) with your ring finger, you can try this:

 Using your index, ring finger, the pinky but also the major finger